electron0zero/failure-modes/index.md

 # Welcome to Failure Modes

 ## What?
-Failure modes is collection of how and why software systems fail :boom:
+Failure modes is collection of literature on how and why software systems fail :boom:

 ## Why?
 Running things in production is hard and running distributed systems extra hard.